isidorjkaplan/PipelinedProcessor/README.md

 # DCT Unit
-I dont even want to write this.
-I was forced to make the DCT unit against my will.
-I just wanted to submit the processor but was told this is not a processor course and had to add something extra so here it is.
-Let the record permanently show my objection.

 Inside the "dct_nios" folder the DCT unit is connected to a nios processor.
 There is a benchmark which analyzes its comparative performance against software implemented DCT's in fixed-point and in floating-point using and not using a hardware accellerated floating point unit.